How to Draw a Body

 Start by drawing a rough oval shape.
 Measure the oval and draw a line the length of seven more, marking where each would sit.

-Between line 3 and 4, draw a slightly flattened circle for the pelvic bone, with two very small circles sitting on line 4 for the hips.
+Between lines 3 and 4, draw a slightly flattened circle for the pelvic bone, with two very small circles sitting on line 4 for the hips.

 On line 6, draw two small circles for the knees and connect them with a line from the hips down to the inside of the knee circles.
-Draw two more circles for the feet and connect them to the knees with a line from the outside of the knees to the middle of the feet.
+On line 8, draw two more circles for the feet and connect them to the knees with a line from the outside of the knees to the middle of the feet.

 Next, draw the ribcage.
 The top of the ribcage should be touching the line for the shoulders.
-The highest point of the bottom of the ribcage should be half way between line 2 and 3, and the lowest points on either side should be about three quarters of the way down between 2 and 3.
+The highest point of the bottom of the ribcage should be halfway between lines 2 and 3, and the lowest points on either side should be about three-quarters of the way down between 2 and 3.

 The elbow joint sits at line 3, with the wrists at line 4.
 The hands hang down to just above line 5.

-Everyone is built and shaped differently, but generally speaking the nipples with be in line with the ears and line 2.
+Everyone is built and shaped differently but, generally speaking, the nipples are in line with the ears and line 2.

 It doesn't matter if the person is muscular, very thin or very fat, the skeleton underneath will always remain the same.